glic3rinu/passlib/docs/new_app_quickstart.rst

     For BCrypt support on non-BSD systems,
     Passlib requires a C-extension module
-    provided by the external pybcrypt package.
+    provided by the external pybcrypt or bcryptor packages.

 SHA512-Crypt
 ------------